 Acne is the emergence of infected or inflamed sebaceous glands in the skin.
 Acne Vulgaris—the medical name for common acne—forms when hair follicles become clogged with excess sebum, bacteria, and dead skin cells.
 This results in a comedo, which is a basic acne lesion.
 Acne Vulgaris can be commonly found on the face, back, and chest, as these areas of the body tends to be saturated with pilosebaceous units, but may be found on other areas like the buttocks.
 As skin cells regenerate, old cells slough off and.
 If these dead skin cells aren’t flushed from the pores and manage to combine with sweat and oil, they’ll be trapped and result in the formation of a pimple.

 Our pores are connected to a system of oil glands directly beneath the skin.
 Within these oil glands, sebum is produced.
 This substance is meant to keep our skin moisturized and healthy, but excessive production of this oil can lead to acne; as oil is pushed through the follicle, should it attach to dead skin cells or a bacteria, it can clog the pore and create a plug in the skin.
-Sebum will continue to build up behind the plug, resulting in a comedo that may turn into a pimple.General causes
+Sebum will continue to build up behind the plug, resulting in a comedo that may turn into one pimple.General causes

 There’s a plethora of myths about the causes of different types of acne, many of which are untrue and baseless.
 You might have been told to wash your face more, or cut down on your chocolate-eating habits, perhaps even told to get some more sun for your skin condition.
 None of these common acne myths are true.
 Poor hygiene doesn’t cause acne, chocolate won’t make you break out, and sun exposure can actually damage your skin and make breakouts worse.
 Acne is caused mainly by genetics and hormones, and there are many factors that can exacerbate this skin condition.Hormonal Changes

 Acne Vulgaris generally develops during the teen years, when the onset of puberty causes the hormonal level to fluctuate.
 As hormone levels rise, especially testosterone, the skin glands begin producing larger amounts of sebum.
 What causes oily skin?
-Sebum, which can lead directly to acne breakouts.
+Sebum, which can lead directly to acne bumps or breakouts.